Albertville, Alabama: City of Albertville

 Albertville first appeared as an incorporated town on the 1910 U.S. Census.
 It was also the same name as its precinct/census division, which preceded it in reporting on the census since 1880 (See Albertville Precinct below).
+Albertville is one of Alabama's most Hispanic cities, with a third of the population identifying as Hispanic or Latino.
+Only Decatur, Birmingham, Montgomery, and Huntsville have larger Hispanic populations as of the 2020 census.